MArhamAA1422/b6-learning/general-basics.md

 - Debuggers: Chrome Dev Tools, Code Editors like VS Code, Jetbrains WebStorm, etc.

+## Why JavaScript is Single-Threaded

+- JavaScript was designed in 1995 to make web pages interactive.

+- Browsers needed a scripting language that:

+    - Was simple.

+    - Didn’t break the page by running too many things at once.

+    - Could safely manipulate the DOM.

+The DOM (Document Object Model) is not thread-safe.
+If multiple threads updated the DOM at the same time → inconsistent UI, race conditions, crashes.

+Instead of true multi-threading, JavaScript uses:

+- Event Loop + Callback Queue → handles async tasks without blocking.

+- Web APIs (like setTimeout, fetch) → push async work outside JS thread.

+- Web Workers → background threads that run JS but cannot directly touch DOM.

+## Summary

+- JS is single-threaded by design → to keep DOM manipulation safe and predictable.

+- Multi-threading would cause race conditions and complexity.

+- Instead, JS achieves concurrency via:

+    - Event Loop (async tasks)

+    - Web Workers (background threads without DOM access)

+    - Async I/O (Node.js with libuv)

+So yes, multi-threading can make things faster, but safety and simplicity were prioritized in JS.

 ## open a webpage (under the hood)
 - html parsing: DOM Tree
     - Browser reads HTML line by line.